WilliamLa59/PythonProjects/BigUps Bot/README.md

 # BigUps Bot
-### (name is a placeholder for its only purpose thus far, to say "yo big ups my guy")

-A simple discord bot created with python and hosted on Replit.
+A simple music discord bot created with python and hosted on Replit.

 ## Commands

-    !yo - "yo big ups my guy"
     !join - join users current channel
     !play - plays a youtube link
     !leave - leaves its current channel